 - Normals.
 When immigrants play fighting games, they are frequently triumphed by command moves, like the classic hadouken (fireball) and Shoryuken (uppercut) from other fighting games.
 But what utmost people don’t describe to you is that normal attacks (with LP, HP, LK, HK), normally in tandem with just one cardinal way, can truly work likewise to a command strike.
 Try forward + HP or down + HK out on each character, and you’ll attain some mighty innovative tools for your armory.

 - OTG.
 Additionally identified as “off the ground,” this is an opportunity to combo a player that you’ve thrown flying with a different previous move.

 - Punish.
 As one of the countless important ideas at any level of the game, discover how to punish and you’ll go incomparably.
-While the phrase literally refers to beating an enemy for missing or whiffing an assault (usually something that has a powerful healing time and leaves them open), it’s difficult to really pull it off consistently.
 Punishes can include combos, but in low-level play, they normally just include supers (or the more robust climax variant for at least three levels of the meter).
-Some characters have what’s described as a full screen punish, where they can fly beyond the arena to immediately meet their enemy.
+Some characters have what’s described as a full-screen punishment, where they can fly beyond the arena to immediately meet their enemy.
 An ideal opportunity to use this is when someone is in the midst of missing an uppercut or power move.
-In any case (like Kukri’s Nessa Goku Totsuha super) you can truly fly over a ground projectile and directly punish someone.
-Exercise with the tools your character has and determine how to punish with each of your supers.

 Thanks!
 Do share your feedback with us. ⚡